open-compass/MMBench-GUI/README.md

 ## 🪧 News

 * **2025.06.24** We have released the refactoring code for level1-GUI Content Understanding and level2-GUI Element Grounding tasks.
 Next, tasks of level3 and level4 will also be integrated into this codebase.
 * **2025.06.24** We have released the images and json files used in level1-GUI Content Understanding and level2-GUI Element Grounding tasks.
-Resources of level3 and level4 will be release in the next one or two weeks.
+Resources of level3 and level4 will be released in the next one or two weeks.

 ## Installation and Evaluation